Mohamed Belloumi

-Mohamed El Bachir Belloumi (محمد البشير بلومي; born 1 June 2002), also known as Bachir Belloumi is an Algerian footballer who plays as a winger for club Hull City.
+Mohamed El Bachir Belloumi (محمد البشير بلومي; born 1 June 2002), also known as Bachir Belloumi, is an Algerian professional footballer who plays as a winger for club Hull City and the Algeria national team.
 He is the son of Algerian former footballer Lakhdar Belloumi.

 Club career

 MC Oran

 Belloumi started his career young with GC Mascara.
 On 25 August 2020, he was transferred in MC Oran.
 On 16 January 2021, Belloumi was promoted to MC Oran's first team, and played the first match against CR Belouizdad as a substitute.
 The first goal in his football career was in a 6–0 victory against US Biskra.
 He left the club for Europe in September 2021.

 Farense

-On 27 February 2022, Belloumi moved to Portugal, joining Liga Portugal 2 club S.C.
-Farense.
+On 27 February 2022, Belloumi moved to Portugal, joining Liga Portugal 2 club Farense.
 On 31 July 2023, following promotion to the Primeira Liga, he extended his contract with the Faro-based club until 2026, with his release clause being set at €5 million.

 After impressing during the first half of the 2023–24 season, in January 2024 Belloumi extended his contract with Farense until 2027, which saw his release clause rise to €15 million.